-Archimedes pumps do not kill tuna, but do bruise them.
+Generally Archimedes pumps do not kill tuna, but they do injure (bruise) them.
 They are being considered in other parts of NZ as part of research into tuna care.
 They are estimated to cost \$2m a pump.
 There are seven pumps in Hikurangi Swamp.

-- 1. That an application is submitted for Provincial Growth Fund to replace pumps with Archimedes pumps. - 2.
+Staff are looking into whether an application can be made to the Provincial Growth Fund to replace pumps with Archimedes pumps.

 Council note the submissions and there be no change to the draft 2018-2028 Long Term Plan.